 The Minister is considered an employee.
 The congregation is responsible for the minister's expenses, such as professional allowance and mileage.
-Therefore, all Ordained Rostered Leaders shall use an "accountable plan" for expenses.
+Therefore, all Ministers of Word and Sacrament shall use an "accountable plan" for expenses.
 Reimbursed amounts are not considered taxable income.
 It is recommended that Congregations provide a line item in their annual budget for each item to be reimbursed.
 Each month the pastor submits verification of expenses in the form of receipts and log of mileage.
 It is strongly recommended that reimbursements are paid with a separate check.